At ClearScale, clients often ask us questions like:

 ClearScale is an AWS Premier Consulting Partner that has helped hundreds of organizations migrate, modernize, and optimize IT infrastructure on the cloud.
 We’ve earned the AWS Migration Competency, which means we know exactly how to guide our clients through large-scale migrations.

 We have many customer success stories, but we’ll highlight one here in particular.
 Spark Networks, a global dating site company, needed to integrate a newly acquired dating platform, Zoosk, into its existing AWS environment without affecting users.
 Spark already used AWS, but Zoosk still ran many systems and applications in on-premises infrastructure, including a Microsoft SQL Server data warehouse.
 Using an Infrastructure as Code (IaC) approach, we migrated Zoosk’s databases to AWS.
 We then implemented several AWS services – Amazon RDS for Microsoft SQL, EC2, S3, and CloudWatch – to migrate databases from multiple database servers to AWS without disrupting services.
 Details are available in the case study.

-If you’re looking for similar results, contact us today about our cloud database services.
+If you’re looking for similar results, contact us today about our database migration services.